lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

   Prefix  The prefix octet string.

-  Label   Signature Label value for binding the signature to the
+  Label   A signature label which is specific to each composite
-          Composite ML-DSA OID.
+          algorithm.
 Additionally, the composite label is passed into the underlying ML-DSA primitive as the ctx.
-          Label values are defined in the "Signature Label Values" section below.
+          Signature Label values are defined in the "Signature Label Values" section below.

   PH      The function used to pre-hash M.